C2SM/git-course/advanced/Exercise_1_examining-history.md

 > [!NOTE]
 > `-S` answers a question that is otherwise very hard to answer: *when did this string enter the
-> code, and who put it there?* Remember it exists - it will save you an afternoon one day.
+> code, and who put it there?* Remember that it exists - it can save considerable time during a
+> later investigation.

 ## Saving a favorite view as an alias <a name="alias"></a>

-Typing `--oneline --graph --decorate --all` gets old quickly.
+Typing `--oneline --graph --decorate --all` repeatedly becomes tedious.
 Git lets you name any command.

 ```plaintext
 git config --global alias.lg "log --oneline --graph --decorate --all"